3D Rendering in 2026

 Modern rendering delivers photorealistic visualization for architecture, design, and VFX

-3D RENDERING PIPELINE Modeling Geometry & Mesh Texturing PBR Materials Lighting HDRI & Lights Rendering Ray Tracing / RT Compositing Post-Production Key Considerations at Each Stage Poly count UV mapping Topology Scale accuracy Albedo maps Roughness Normal maps Metalness Sun position GI bounces IES profiles Shadow quality Sample count Resolution Denoising GPU vs CPU Color grade Lens FX Render passes Final output 30% 15% 20% 20% 15% Typical Time Allocation Across Pipeline Stages
+3D RENDERING PIPELINE Modeling Geometry & Mesh Texturing PBR Materials Lighting HDRI & Lights Rendering Ray Tracing / RT Compositing Post-Production Key Considerations at Each Stage Poly count UV mapping Topology Scale accuracy Albedo maps Roughness Normal maps Metalness Sun position GI bounces IES profiles Shadow quality Sample count Resolution Denoising GPU vs CPU Color grade Lens FX Render passes Final output Modeling Texturing Lighting Rendering Compositing The five pipeline stages, in sequence

-The 3D rendering pipeline from initial modeling through final compositing, with typical time allocation per stage
+The 3D rendering pipeline from initial modeling through final compositing

 Rendering Approaches Compared